 The Wrong Match?

-Actually, if you’re looking for a Jewish thanksgiving, it’s Sukkot.
+Yet, if you’re looking for a Jewish thanksgiving, it’s Sukkot—which is the last Jewish holiday before Thanksgiving.
 Sukkot is the original biblical Thanksgiving.
 The Torah calls it The Festival of Ingathering—in other words, when all the crops, fruits included, have been gathered in.
 At that point we gather for seven days to show our thankfulness.
 After we left Egypt, Sukkot also became a festival to celebrate the divine protection we enjoyed for forty years in the wilderness.
 And that protection continues to this day.

 Sukkot never coincides with Thanksgiving.
 That’s a good thing.
 On Sukkot, we sit outdoors in a makeshift hut—not necessarily the way you would want to end November if you lived in, say, Portland, Maine.